Franchise Education Center

 It's important to consult with an attorney and/or an accountant to determine whether forming a legal entity is the right decision for your specific situation.
 They can advise you on the legal and tax implications of forming a legal entity and can help you navigate the process of setting up the entity in accordance with the laws of your state.

-• Whether or not the personal guarantee in a Franchise Agreement is negotiable depends on the franchisor's policies and the terms of the agreement.
-Some franchisors require a personal guarantee as a condition of the franchise agreement to ensure that the franchisee has a personal financial stake in the success of the franchise.
+Whether or not the personal guarantee in a Franchise Agreement is negotiable depends on the franchisor's policies and the terms of the agreement.
+Most franchisors require a personal guarantee as a condition of the franchise agreement to ensure that the franchisee has a personal financial stake in the success of the franchise.

 It's important to carefully review the Franchise Agreement and understand the terms and conditions, including any personal guarantees or financial obligations, before signing the agreement.
 An experienced attorney can help you navigate the agreement and identify any areas of concern, so that you can make an informed decision about whether to proceed with the franchise opportunity.

-• Here is what we provide… no hidden fees!
+Here is what we provide… no hidden fees!

 1. A call to take the time to learn about you, your goals, and why you are choosing this particular franchise.